charadata/charadata.github.io/_posts/2025-03-13-initiation-engagement-substance-use-disorder-treatment.md

 ## Step 4: Find instance of initiation of treatment

-This is best done in four steps, combined later.
+Initiation services are best determined in four step and combined afterwards.

 1. Count episodes flagged as inpatient discharges or as monthly opioid treatment as initiation compliant.
 The episode date doubles as the initiation date.
 2. Find medication dispensing and administration events up to 14 days after the episode date.